 4. The video should be in MP4 format.
-They can upload it through the lesson.
+Students upload it through the lesson.
 If it is over 400mb, we would recommend that students upload it to YouTube or another video hosting site first and then copy the link into the lesson.
-There is a space both to upload it or write a link in the lesson.
+There is a space both to upload it or to copy and write a link in the lesson submission.

-Here is a video which shows how to find the lesson and how students can submit their video entry:
+Here are some videos which show how to find the lesson and how students can submit their video entry:

 The student's video should meet the following criteria:

 - It should be 1-2 minutes long and not exceed 2 minutes.

 - It should answer the question ‘Why is it important for me to study Social Sciences/Humanities?’
 This question can be tailored to the specific Social Sciences/Humanities subject area or kept as overarching Social Sciences/Humanities e.g. ‘Why is it important for me to study Geography?’, ‘Why is it important for me to study Economics and Business?’, ‘Why is it important for me to study Civics and Citizenship?’